- This event has passed.

-Hill Center is proud to welcome The Washington Women in Jazz as part of our Street Scenes concert series, curated by Shannon Gunn.
+Hill Center is proud to welcome Christine Jensen as part of the Washington Women in Jazz Festival and Hill Center’s Street Scenes concert series, curated by Shannon Gunn.

 Created by Amy K Bormet in 2011, Washington Women in Jazz hosts an annual festival (WWJF) each March to celebrate the women of the DC jazz community.
 Bormet and her colleagues develop, promote and lead a wide array of concerts, jam sessions, lectures, panels, discussions, and masterclasses.
 A highlight of the festival is the Young Artist Showcase, where high school and college women are given a platform to perform and connect with professional jazz artists.